felipelouza/gsufsort/README.md

 ## Compilation and instalation

-gsufsort will compile in systems with a standard C compiler, as gcc.
+gsufsort will compile in systems with a standard C compiler (like gcc) and make.

 ```sh
 git clone https://github.com/felipelouza/gsufsort.git